 A duel begins with a challenge and an acceptance.
-A challenge need not be accepted but, if it is, the duel has already begun, and includes the act of challenging and accepting.
+A challenge need not be accepted but, if should be, then the duel has already begun, and includes the act of challenging and accepting.
 Both parties are bound, irrevocably, by the rules.

 If one is pinned by a sword point, one can either acknowledge it (yield), leave The Arena (flee), or attempt again to refute it (parry).
 A wound occurs when one is proven wrong, factually, or by logic.

 You always acknowledge wounds, which is how they are healed.
 If you don't, you bleed, possibly forever, until you change your mind.
 If you leave The Arena bleeding, the bleeding, likewise, doesn't stop and, eventually, it does more serious damage.
 Unacknowledged wounds grow with time.

 Master of the Arena

 Asher is the Master of the Arena.
 It's not an honor, or a right.
 It's because he lives in the arena.
 He is master the way the master of a library both dwells in it and knows the holdings, the filing system, and the books themselves, as well as (if challenged) how to use them.

 Asher found that, in an architectural construct made of rules, seeing it requires a rule, entering it requires a rule, but dwelling in it requires a very special rule.
 That rule happens to be Asher's First Maxim.
 If Asher discovers he's wrong, he changes his mind.
 If he didn't, he would bleed.
 Asher is so deeply embedded in the Arena, that for all he knows, the Arena is actually himself.
 But in fact, he believes that if he ever did leave the Arena, it would continue to stand.